2023 Healthy Public Policy Grants

 The following government organizations are eligible to apply:

 The following organizations are not eligible to apply as a primary applicant:

 This opportunity could be for you if you:

 This funding encourages multi-sectoral partnerships.
 We suggest that ineligible organizations contact eligible organizations to discuss collaborating on a project.

 Eligible local and Indigenous governments who are working in partnership with their health authority and other sectors and who are interested in applying should read the application guidelines thoroughly.

 Projects will be assessed on the eligibility of applicant and proposed expenses, and connection between project activities and objectives stated in the application guide.
 PlanH grants will not support work or projects that exploit any individual or groups.
 Communities are encouraged to reach out to email@example.com to learn about the grant-making process and decision criteria or to set up a call.

 The Healthy Public Policy grant stream supports projects that:

 Identification of key partners and stakeholders is required.
 Applications that demonstrate collaborative relationships with multiple organizations are in place will be prioritized.
 Additional partners and collaborations may be further developed as part of the project.

 Have a question?
-Visit the frequently asked questions page for this grant stream, get in touch via the contact information below, or attend our April 12 Information Session.
+Visit the frequently asked questions page or get in touch via the contact information below.

 If you have questions or require assistance please contact: